HappyHackingSpace/theme/CONTRIBUTING.md

 # Contributing

 Hey—thanks for your interest in contributing!
-We follow the [Hack Club Code of Conduct](https://hackclub.com/conduct/), so please be kind and reach out if you have any questions or concerns.
+We follow the [Happy Hacking Space Code of Conduct](https://happyhacking.space/conduct/), so please be kind and reach out if you have any questions or concerns.

 ## Local Development